The Late Late Toy Show: 2021 edition

-The 2021 edition of the Toy Show aired 26 November 2021, marking the 13th hosted by Tubridy and the 46th edition overall.
+The 2021 edition was broadcast on 26 November 2021, marking the 13th hosted by Tubridy and the 46th edition overall.
 For the third time, the programme was simulcast with Irish sign language interpretation on the RTÉ News channel.
 Due to health and safety reasons, only people fully vaccinated against COVID-19 were allowed to attend the show.
 An official trailer for the show premiered on 13 November.

 The show was themed around Disney's The Lion King, featuring Tubridy dressed as Timon for the show's opening number.
 Highlights of the programme included an inspirational eight-year-old boy Finn who spoke about battling cancer, and a special performance by the Kieran brothers – DJ Callum and his younger brother Jackson with dancers mixing modern dancing with traditional Irish.
 Notable guests included singer-songwriter Ed Sheeran who made his Toy Show return to sing with the "Toy Show Choir", and Olympic gold-medalist Kellie Harrington who shared motivating advice to young children around the country.
 The Toy Show was RTÉ's most watched programme of 2021, with 1.8 million people watching over the weekend, making it one of the highest-rating TV programmes on a single channel on record in Ireland.
 The average live audience of 1.56 million on the night, 81% of the audience watching television at the time.
 The show was also watched in 152 countries outside of Ireland, including from all fifty states in the United States and all eight Australian territories.

 It was the most watched programme on Irish television in 2021.